Shared Ownership

 • Make sure you will be able to afford all the costs of homeownership; including mortgage fees, moving costs, stamp duty, insurance, repairs, maintenance and, if it’s a flat in a block, your service charge.
 Remember for Shared Ownership, although you own only a share of the property, you still have to pay all of the maintenance costs.

-Take a look at our current shared ownership development - Yeatman Court.
+Take a look at our current shared ownership developments - Yeatman Court and Parkside.